ManitVig/GoTHAM-stack/README.md

 ## GoTHAM-stack

 A tech stack for creating modern web applications in the simplest way possible.
+Read the [Quickstart Guide](https://github.com/ManitVig/GoTHAM-starter-app) to get started.

 ## What is GoTHAM?